 -->'''Computer''': Oh, ''a mummy'', that's much worse.

 * AdoredByTheNetwork: Cartoon Network decided the pilot should become its own series, and the show has spanned four entire seasons without a single threat of having it yanked off the air, despite its scary nature.
 This show is also one of the few cancelled originals to still air on a regular basis.
+The series was rerun on Cartoon Network for 13 years, up to 2015, always finding a way back on the schedule, it is even featured on Cartoon Network's website and even it's app.

 ** After the show completed its four-season, 52-episode run (typical for most cartoon series on cable networks such as Cartoon Network and Nickelodeon), many fans petitioned for a continuation, which both the network and John R. Dilworth considered, but ultimately, Dilworth decided not to continue with any further episodes or seasons.
 On the same token, a (possibly theatrical) movie was confirmed to be in the works, however, it never came to fruition.